Arman170616/Capstone-Project-An-End-to-End-ITS-Application/README.md

 EOL

 # Notify user of successful README creation
-echo "README.md has been successfully created!"
+echo "README.md has been successfully created!
+Feel free to edit further as needed."